 Neelsville supports a host of missionaries and mission ministries around the world.
 We are active partners with our missionaries, communicating regularly and hosting them when they are home on furlough.
 The church also encourages adults and youths to participate in short term mission work and to consider a vocation in missions.

-Laszlo Mission League continues the outreach that Marilyn Laszlo started not only in Hauna Village but also in many villages up and down the Sepik River where the Hauna Outreach continues through education and spreading God’s Word.
-Shirley Killosky, Marilyn’s sister, who joined her in Hauna while the translation was still in progress, has continued the schools and teaching the teachers who in turn train students not only in Hauna but in eight surrounding villages up and down the river.
+Laszlo Mission League continues the outreach that Marilyn Laszlo started not only in Hauna Village but also in many villages up and down the Sepik River through education and spreading God’s Word.
+Shirley Killosky, Marilyn’s sister, who joined her in Hauna while the Bible translation was still in progress, has continued the schools and teaching the teachers who in turn train students not only in Hauna but in nine surrounding villages up and down the river.
 Under Shirley’s leadership and credentials, teachers are being trained in Hauna to be sent out to surrounding village to open a primary school where there is none.
-Currently, due to Covid travel restrictions, Shirley is at home in Boise, ID with her family.
+Currently, Shirley is at home in Boise, ID with her family.
 She still keeps in touch with the village occasionally.
 Topher Philgreen, lives in Kansas City, communicates with the village almost every day and make trips there every year.

 P&J Bell are working in the Western Mediterranean to help engage, evangelize and empower local believers in the region to go and transform their communities with the Good News of Jesus Christ.
 P&J, along with their regional teams, are praying for God to shift this geographically strategic region from “receiving” to “sending” laborers back into His harvest field of unreached people in North Africa and Europe.